 Why Do Small Businesses Need Bookkeeping?

-Bookkeeping can help businesses:
+Bookkeeping can help small businesses:

-- Create organized and detailed financial records
+- Create organized and detailed financial reports

 - Be more prepared at tax time